delphe/auto-assign-issues/README.md

 # auto-assign-issues

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that doesn't really do anything.
+It was used to test out GitHub checks API.

 ## Setup